dsci445-csu/project-8/README.md

 - Key significant predictors (example from our final model): votes, comp_freq, runtime, rating indicators, region indicators, and director_popularity.

 LASSO:
+- purpose was to see which variables impact the prediction the most
+- dummy coded the categorical variables
+- run the data into a data frame matrix
+- run a prediction lasso model, by pulling the coefficients and pulling out the minimum lambda
+- make a table with the data matrix to visualize the lasso results
+- reported the most impactful variables: movie stars, budget, and genre
+- square the mean of the residuals of the model- this gives us the rmse
+- this gave us an rmse of about $38 million

 Elastic Net: